thomaspeissl/thomaspeissl.com/src/pages/legal/privacy.md

 ## Introduction

 Welcome to thomaspeissl.com!
 At thomaspeissl.com, I take your privacy seriously.
-This Privacy Policy outlines how we collect, use, and protect your personal information when you visit our website.
+This Privacy Policy outlines how we collect, use, and protect your personal information when you visit my website.

 ## Information I collect